JonathanRNL/ShowerdeviceTU-e/README.md

 Do not change the URL in main.py!
 This URL is needed for the uploading of the data.

-For accessing the data online, go to: https://showercontroller.s3.eu-central-1.amazonaws.com/data.json The data is in a JSON-format.
+For accessing the stored data online, go to: https://showercontroller.s3.eu-central-1.amazonaws.com/data.json The data is in a JSON-format.